sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : Typically used as a term in the context of routing, {{RFC6192}} states, the control plane "is generally described as the router architecture hardware and software components for handling packets destined to the device itself as well as building and sending packets originated locally on the device." and "control plane hardware \[is\] sitting on top of, and \[is\] interfacing with, the forwarding plane hardware with interfaces connecting to other network devices."

 : In the context of SACM, the control plane is an architectural component providing common control functions to all SACM components, including authentication, authorization, capability discovery or negotiation.
 The control plane orchestrates the flow on the data plane according to guidance and/or input from the management plane.
-Via the control plane, a SACM component generates a (partial) view of a SACM domain - beyond itself - that includes the capabilities and states of other SACM components.
+SACM components with interfaces to the control plane have knowledge of the capabilities of other SACM components within a SACM domain.

 Controller: